The Immutable, Unchanging Rules of Civilization as Told by Your

 - The East: Bog, Fat, Sus, Vol, Pet, Lum, Die, Hag, Non, Ice, New, Mil, Elf, Bat, Orr

 The Court moves through the land, and is held in a different province each month.
 If the court is meeting in your province, your House may propose laws.
 Each month, a different House will play host to the Court in their castle.
+Below is an example of Court movement.
+Movement of Court is determined by the number of Houses and players in a given game.

 - Month 1: The West Province, Hosted by Cat in Amn (Cat, Sword, and Snake may propose laws.)